 To determine the volume of international trade of CITES-listed sharks, the reported weights in the CITES Trade Database were used.
 This required cleaning of the database for multiple reasons.
 First, while the Guidelines for the preparation and submission of CITES annual reports requests that "For sharks and rays (Elasmobranchii spp.), weight (kg) should be used rather than number of items", over half of the entries in the CITES Trade Database do not include traded weight (49.0%, n = 8.398 of 17,133 shipments).
 For this report, only trade reported with weights was used.
 Over one-third (34.7% of shipments) did not include any units and so assumed to be "number" (e.g. number of live animals) as per the Guidelines, 16.2% of shipments were recorded as number of specimens and the remaining shipments had units of either cm3 or ml.
-In some cases, quantities are reported by the importer was used for analyses.
-In some cases, the importer and exporter reported different species.
-Most of these cases are trade in Mobulids, where the exporter reports at the species level and the importer reports at the genus level.
+In some cases, quantities are reported with no units by an exporter, but reported with units by the importer.
+In these cases, the unit reported by the importer was used for analyses.
+In some cases, the species reported at the species level and the importer reports at the genus level.
 In these cases, the species reported by the exporter was used for analyses.
 In one case, under the same permit, the exporter reported a shipment of 135.5 kg of Sphyrna lewini and 30.3 kg of Sphyrna mokarran, but the quantities were reversed when reported by the importer.
 In this case, the quantities reported by the exporter were used for analyses.